-Catherine's Alley, formerly known as the Monk's Alley, winds its way from Vene Street past the southern end of the Dominican monastery to Müürivahe Street.
-St Catherine's church, from which the alley took its name, is thought to have been built here more than 700 years ago.
-The southern side of the alley is lined with predominantly 15th-17th century residences.
-The alley as a whole retains its medieval atmosphere.
-It was last restored in 1995.
+Catherine's Alley, formerly known as Monk's Alley, winds its way from Vene Street past the southern end of the Dominican monastery to Müürivahe Street.
+St Catherine's church, which lent the alley its name, is thought to have been built more than 700 years ago.
+The southern side of the alley is lined with predominantly 15th-17th century buildings.
+The alley as a whole retains its medieval charm and was last restored in 1995.

-A number of handicraft workshops can be found here, in which you can watch the artists at work – creating ceramics, hats, glass and more.
+A number of handicraft workshops can be found here, in which you can watch the artists at work such as creating ceramics, hats, glass, and more.